ab7ung/pihole-raspi/README.md

 1. Flash Raspbian onto your SD card

-irst we need to flash Raspbian onto an SD card.
+First we need to flash Raspbian onto an SD card.
 (16GB or 32GB).
 Raspbian Lite or Raspian Full can be used.
+Use Raspberry PI Imager for Win and Mac (Also install bonjour service for Win, nothing to install for Mac)

 2. Edit config.txt on the boot partition